w-h-a/js_foundations/scope-note.md

   - if `z` is declared with either `let` or `const`, either
     - `z` is declared in an outer nested scope and `z` is not also declared in the focal scope itself, or
     - `z` is declared at the top of the focal scope itself.

+So it is inappropriate to speak of 'variable scope' or the 'scope of a variable'.
+Variables are accessible or available in scopes, but they don't have scopes.
+If you think variables have scopes, you'd say something circular like the scope of a variable is the set of scopes within which it is accessible.
+Or you end up saying a scope of a variable is a scope within which it is accessible.
+So this must be a case where [Wikipedia](https://en.wikipedia.org/wiki/Scope_(computer_science)) is wrong (of course, that wouldn't be the first time).